Chetan-Badadhe/MAXIMIZING-REVENUE-FOR-DRIVERS/README.md

 **With a T-statistic of 165.5 and a P-value of less than 0.05, we reject the null hypothesis, suggesting that there is indeed a significant difference in average fare between the two payment methods.**

+**Recommendations:**
+1. Encourage customers to pay with credit cards to capitalize on the potential for generating more revenue for taxi cab drivers.
+2. Implement strategies such as offering incentives or discounts for credit card transactions to incentivize customers to choose this payment method.
+3. Provide seamless and secure credit card payment options to enhance customer convenience and encourage adoption of this preferred payment method.